 Makita 5-inch Concrete Planer PC5010CX1

-Similar to tile cutting, the best angle grinder for concrete has plenty of muscle behind it, a shroud to help collect the dust, and has the unlimited runtime of corded AC power.
+The best angle grinder for concrete surface grinding has plenty of muscle behind it and a shroud to help collect the dust.
+For these tasks, we prefer the unlimited runtime of corded AC power.

 Check out Makita’s PC5010CX1 for a 5-inch grinder with a concrete shroud as an all-in-one tool.
 Its 12-amp motor has 1400 watts of muscle and there’s a vibration-dampening spring system to make the job less fatiguing.